 Permissions

 Members of the Marketing and Communications Team were added as group members.
-The Assistant Director of the Communications and Marketing Teams and the Assistant CIO were added as group owners.
+The Assistant Director of the Communications and Marketing Team and the Associate CIO were added as group owners.
 The Team space is private, meaning that no one can add it without permissions being granted.

 Channels